Let Your Dog Lap Up Your Bone Broth

 Benefits of Bone Broth for Dogs

 This bone broth recipe is a great addition to your dog’s current diet.
 Not only does bone broth encourage a healthy gut — improving your dog’s digestion — it also strengthens joints and reinforces your dog’s immune system.
 Bone broth is full of important nutrients and minerals (like magnesium, calcium, phosphorus, collagen, and gelatin) that pups need.
+Only give your dog homemade bone broth or bone broth specifically formulated for pups — bone broth for humans may contain high quantities of potential toxins such as onions and garlic.
 Here’s how to make your own at home:

 How To Serve and Store Bone Broth